simonspa/corryvreckan/src/modules/AnalysisEfficiency/README.md

 **Status**: Functional

 ### Description
-This module measures the efficiency of the device under test by comparing its cluster positions with the interpolated track position at the DUT.
+This module measures the efficiency of the DUT by comparing its cluster positions with the interpolated track position at the DUT.
 It also comprises a range of histograms to investigate where inefficiencies might come from.

 ### Parameters